at-wr/blog/src/content/blog/how-to-upgrade-winget-itself.md

 PS C:\Users\WrOffi> Add-AppxPackage -Path 'URI-TO-YOUR-PREV-COPIED LINK' PS C:\Users\WrOffi> # Example: Add-AppxPackage -Path 'https://github.com/microsoft/winget-cli/releases/download/v1.6.2721/Microsoft.DesktopAppInstaller_8wekyb3d8bbwe.msixbundle'
 ```

+> In some cases, you may need to add `-ForceApplicationShutdown` to the end of the command in order to update the package successfully.

 After that, the App Installer will automatically finish the following task.